 Failure to Pay for Work Performed “Off the Clock”

-The complaint alleges that Daimler failed to pay hourly-paid production line workers for work performed “off the clock” before and after their shifts, and during their meal breaks.
-The complaint seeks unpaid overtime wages under the Fair Labor Standards Act (“FLSA”) for all such work that occurred over 40 hours in a workweek.
+The complaint alleges that Daimler failed to pay hourly-paid production line workers (including Assemblers, Material Handlers, Team Leads, etc.) for work performed “off the clock” before and/or after their shifts.
+The complaint seeks unpaid overtime wages under the Fair Labor Standards Act (“FLSA”) for all such work that occurred over 40 hours in a workweek

 Failure to Provide Advance Notice of October 2019 Mass Layoff